 When the batter is the right consistency, go ahead and add in the blueberries and stir very gently.

 Scoop out the batter with a measuring cup, using a little less than 1 cup for Belgian waffles, and a little less than that for a standard-sized waffle maker.
-Cook them until they are golden brown and however crispy you would like.
+Cook them until they are golden brown and as crispy as you would like.

 As you finish the waffles, place them on a cooling rack over a baking sheet and pop them in the warm oven.
 This will keep them warm and crisp while you cook the rest.